ecliptical/homebrew-cargo-wsdeps/README.md

 If you would like to contribute to this Homebrew tap, feel free to submit a pull request or open an issue.

+## Automatic Updates

+This formula is automatically updated whenever a new release of `cargo-wsdeps` is published.

+This ensures that the Homebrew tap is always up-to-date with the latest version of `cargo-wsdeps`.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.